How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 10: Evaluate Job Level

-This step is about evaluating the job level, that is, how junior or senior each job will be in each location.
+This step evaluates the job level: how junior or senior each job will be in each location.

 Finance Organisational Model – Step 11-14: Capability Assessments and Programmes to Build Capability & Culture

-Steps Eleven to Fourteen are all about assessment and recruitment, and eventually full deployment of the capability and culture or, you might say skills and behaviours.
-We won’t cover those in this post as some elements depend highly on the legislative framework you work within.
+Steps Eleven to Fourteen are all about assessment and recruitment, and eventually full deployment of the capability and culture or, you might say, skills and behaviours.
+We won’t cover those in this post as some elements depend highly on the legislative framework within which you work.

 Finance Organisational Model: Our Approach